 W. G. Collingwood assigned roman numeral I to this Red Book in his “Preliminary Note on the Original MSS. of the Poems” (Poems [4o, 1891], 1:262; Poems [8o, 1891], 1:263).

-Two decades earlier, Ruskin himself had set the precedent for numbering the Red Books, including this one: at the bottom of “Frontispiece” [Plate] “1” [“Harry and Lucy” Vol 1], he wrote “Red book.
+Two decades prior to publication of Collingwoodʼs edition of the Poems, Ruskin himself had set the precedent for numbering the Red Books, including this one.
+At the bottom of the “frontispiece”, he wrote “Red book.
 No. 3.
-Sept 8th 1870.”
-On the same day, he docketed MS IV as “Red book No. 1,” and MS III as “Red book No. 2.”
-For the meaning of this numbering, see Red Books.
+Sept 8th 1870”.
+On the same day, he docketed MS IV (on the title page of “Eudosia”) as “Red book No. 1”, and MS III (on the title page of “Harry and Lucy . . .
+Vol 2”) as “Red book No. 2”.
+For a possible meaning of this numbering, see Red Book.

 See also System of Title Citation for Manuscripts.

 Beinecke Rare Book and Manuscript Library, Yale University, New Haven, Connecticut.
 Formerly, the Beinecke kept the manuscript inside the slipcase “Harry & Lucy, Poems &c,” which, when sold at auction, contained MS I along with four other manuscripts.
 The slipcase is now preserved separately.